 You don’t have to argue.
 You don’t have to lose control.
 The more you do those things, the more you push him to the women you don’t want him to talk to.
 He finds acceptance and validation and respect there.
 He needs to find acceptance, validation, edification, appreciation, affection and respect with YOU.

-If your husband is telling little lies, I think that being calm about it and not making a HUGE, HUGE deal about it would be helpful.
+If your husband is telling little lies, I think that being calm about it and not making a huge deal about it would be helpful.
 And keep in mind that the more he sees you trust him as leader and you respect him, the safer he will feel with you.
-He is probably lying to avoid your big reaction, drama, lecture, scolding, disrespect and contempt.
-My recommendation is to respectfully, calmly and without emotion say something like:
+He may be lying to avoid a big reaction, drama, lecture, scolding, disrespect and contempt.
+My suggestion, for whatever it is worth, is to respectfully, calmly and without emotion say something like:

 When he does tell you the truth, maybe say: